Improving mental health

 Some individuals may only have one episode in their life and make a full recovery.
 For others, the road to recovery may be longer with more severe impacts on their quality of life.
 As there are many types of mental illness, the treatment and support options are also wide and varied.

 At Mission Australia our experience has taught us that support delivered from a recovery led view is the most effective for people with a mental illness.

 Recovery led simply means that at the core of the work we do, we help people take control of their lives by encouraging hope and helping them achieve their goals beyond the barriers they are facing.

 Our approach puts the person receiving support at the centre of decision making, so they are actively involved in what their road to recovery looks like.
 This is called ‘client informed services’, or consumer led practice.

 Mission Australia advocates for these people and helps ensure they have access to the services they need to help them on their journey to independence.

-Need support for a mental illness or disability?
+Need support for a mental illness?